Give us a missed call on

 • Restaurants: 5% of turnover

-• Serviceproviders: 6% of turnover
+• Service providers: 6% of turnover

 For example, a small restaurant with an annual turnover of ₹1 crore would pay 5% GST on its turnover under the Composition Scheme, significantly simplifying its tax calculations and reporting.

-Who Should File GSTR-4?
+Who should file GSTR-4?

-GSTR-4 is specifically for taxpayers registered under the Composition Scheme.
+This tax return is specifically for taxpayers registered under the Composition Scheme.
 This includes:

 1. Small traders with annual turnover up to ₹1.5 crore